 Insecticides

-Once the moths are gone, it's time to clean up the aftermath.
-The cleanliness and preservation of affected items will prevent a re-infestation.
+Once the moths are gone, clean up the aftermath – it's what prevents a re-infestation.

 Deep Clean Spaces